The Three Riddles

 The next morning, Calaf was escorted to the royal throne room.
 He could tell nothing from the Princess' fixed gaze, yet could not imagine how his identity could have been discovered.

 What he did not know was that the evening before, the Princess had instructed the court mandarins, attendants and her ladies in waiting to fan out to seek any information of disturbances in lands far away.
 Clearly, she reasoned, this was a youth of noble birth.
-Why else would a stranger arrive at their court seeking a fortune and ready to accept such stark consequences if he should fail, unless he were greatly in need of assistance?
+Why else would a stranger arrive at their court and after correctly answering two riddles, decline the offer to be imperial counselor of state, saying he preferred to earn the full prize, and ready to accept the stark consequences should he fail, unless he were desperately in need of assistance?
 At last, one of her ladies in waiting returned with news.
 Her sister's husband, a soldier, knew of disturbances in faraway Astrakan and the disappearance of a young prince Calaf.

 The Emperor addressed the court.
 "Good morning, all.
 Now we will come to an end of this affair."
 Turning to his daughter he said, "Either you know the answer to this young man's riddle, or you do not."